 Comparative Theology involves faith seeking understanding in constructive dialogue with another religious tradition.
 Students are expected to acquire significant expertise in a religion other than their own, as well as a solid grounding in a particular area of theology (Ethics, Biblical studies, Historical Theology, or Systematic Theology).
 Equipped with the methodological tools of the comparative study of religion, as well as a critical self-awareness of theology of religions, students will reflect on a particular theological question or problem in their own religious tradition through constructive engagement with analogous ideas or practices in the other tradition.
 This will prepare them to teach courses in Christian theology and in their non-Christian religious tradition, as well as in interreligious dialogue and comparative theology more generally.
 As a minor area of study, Comparative Theology may also expand the theological and professional opportunities of students in any other area of the doctoral program.

 Each doctoral student must pass examinations in at least two languages.
 These test the student’s proficiency in reading languages important for his or her research and must be passed before admission to the comprehensive examinations.
 Students may take either the departmental translation examinations (offered three times a year) or pass (with a grade of B+ or better) the 12-week summer intensive language courses offered by the Graduate School of the Morrissey College of Arts and Sciences.

 Some areas may require more than a minimum of two languages.
-For example, students in Systematics are expected to be proficient in Latin as well as two modern languages (normally French and German).
 Knowledge of various ancient languages may also be required, depending on the student’s dissertation topic.
 Thus, Greek, Latin, and Hebrew may well be required for students working in the early Christian and/or medieval period.
 Students in Biblical Studies are expected to demonstrate proficiency in appropriate ancient and modern languages.
 Students in Comparative Theology are expected to acquire at least an intermediate level of proficiency in a language related to the non-Christian religious tradition they are studying.

 Joint M.A. in Philosophy and Theology